The Kristjan Jaak scholarships are calculated based on unit prices, which are confirmed by the regulation of the Minister for Education and Research.

 Support for conference visit

-Once during the standard period of their studies, students can apply for one conference allowance in order to participate in a conference related to their specialty.
+Once during the standard period of their studies, students can apply for one conference allowance in order to participate in a conference or other activity related to their specialty.
 The allowance covers:

-1. The travel expenses (according to the rates provided in Annex 2 of the guidelines “studies abroad”);
+1. The travel expenses according to the rates of Kristjan Jaak short study visits;

 2. Accommodation costs according to the rates of Kristjan Jaak short study visits;